Treat yourself to a big bowl of the BEST Pesto Pasta!

 And you also need my simple trick, which I'm sharing below!
 This easy tip is the key to making the best bowl of Pesto Pasta, and it couldn't be easier.

 Keep reading for all the delicious details.

 This recipe is so minimal that it almost seems silly to include an ingredient list!
-But here’s what you’ll need to make pesto sauce pasta:
+Here's what you'll need:

 - Dried Pasta

 - Parmesan Cheese, Optional

 Simple, right?
 For the best results, you really do need to make your own pesto from fresh, top quality ingredients.
 It couldn't be easier or quicker, and the flavor is amazing.
 Sooo much better than anything store-bought.